Language Model Goal Selection Differs from Humans' in a Self-Directed Learning Task: Introduction

-Here, we address this issue by testing whether LLMs show human-like signatures of goal selection in a controlled environment where goals are self-determined \cite{molinaro2024latent}.
-We find that different models exhibit distinct behavioral signatures, but none fully capture the richness or range of human exploration patterns.
-These results caution against the growing trend of using LLMs as proxies for human measures of interestingness, whether in personal tool use or scientific and policy applications.
+Here, we address this issue by testing whether LLMs exhibit human-like goal selection in a controlled environment with self-determined goals \cite{molinaro2024latent}.
+We find that different models exhibit distinct behavioral signatures, but none fully capture the richness or range of human exploration.
+We demonstrate that our results hold regardless of the specific semantics of the environment and are robust to simple manipulations.
+These findings caution against the growing trend of using LLMs as proxies for human measures of interestingness, whether in personal tool use or scientific and policy applications.